-After your business information has been submitted, the decision will be made regarding how much they are willing to offer and what kind of terms you get on the advanced business capital.
+After your business information has been submitted, the company who provides the MCA will make a decision regarding how much they are willing to offer and what kind of terms you get on the advanced business capital.

 Once approved, the merchant advance funds are deposited into your bank account so you have the working capital you need to continue growing your business.

-When it comes to methods of repayment, you have three options:
+When it comes to methods of repayment, there are three types:

-With a split withholding merchant cash advance, payments are automatically deducted from your merchant account and transferred to the MCA provider by your credit card processor.
+With a split withholding MCA, payments are automatically deducted from your merchant account and transferred to the MCA provider by your credit card processor.